Take the first step in securing your future in business law and estate planning. 414-459-1632

 • Formal Probate

-• A probate judge is required to preside over formal administration.
-Formal administration is used if the will is contested among beneficiaries, or if there are creditor issues.
-Additionally, if issues arise during informal proceedings, the case switches to formal administration.
-Formal probate requires the assistance of an estate administration attorney and a personal representative to be appointed.
+• Formal probate is required when disputes arise, such as contested wills, disagreements among beneficiaries, or unresolved creditor claims.
+If complications occur during informal proceedings, the case transitions to formal administration.
+Formal probate involves judicial oversight, the assistance of an estate administration attorney, and the appointment of a personal representative to manage the estate.

-Both the probate process and outcomes can look very different, depending on whether the decedent had a valid Will at the time of death.
+The probate process and its outcomes can vary significantly depending on whether the decedent had a valid will at the time of their death.

 The Early Stages of Probate